-This disease is extremely dangerous for dogs and may cause death because the mortality rate of Aujeszky’s disease in dogs is usually 100%.
+This disease is extremely dangerous for dogs.
 It’s best to avoid feeding your pooch Prosciutto or ham or raw pork because there is currently no cure for Aujeszky’s disease in dogs.

 Dogs have a high chance of contracting trichinosis from raw pork and meat

 Some meat products like pork may be infested with worms.
 As a result, there may be larvae in the raw pork meat.
 Since Prosciutto is raw thinly sliced pork meat, it may contain larvae.
 When dogs eat Prosciutto that has larvae, they may contract trichinosis or trichinellosis.